microsoft/vscode-azureappservice/README.md

 ### Zip Deploy Configuration Settings

+* `appService.deploySubpath`
+  * The default subpath of a workspace folder to use when deploying.

+* `appService.preDeployTask`
+  * The name of the task to run before deploying.

 * `appService.zipGlobPattern`
   * Uses a glob pattern to define which files to be included in the deployment.
 The default value is '**/*'.